-- recording the PAX's name and type, - provision of an orthopedic wheelchair, carry chair, etc. - if the passenger uses his/her own orthopedic wheelchair, it is handed over by the crew or the loaders, - PAX transfer from the aircraft to the particular GATE using a low-floor minibus, - provision of other services (WC, shopping, transfer to a restaurant, lounge, etc.), - baggage reclaim, - transfer through customs, if necessary, - PAX handoff to his/her escort in front of Vaclav Havel Airport Prague Terminals 1, 2 and 3, - removal of necessary equipment (orthopedic wheelchair, carry-chair),
+- PAX handoff by the crew, - handoff of hand luggage onboard the aircraft, - recording the PAX's name and type, - provision of an orthopedic wheelchair, carry chair, etc. - if the passenger uses his/her own orthopedic wheelchair, it is handed over by the crew or the loaders. - PAX transfer from the aircraft to the particular GATE (area under the gate "B and C", entrances to the terminal in GATE B3 and C5) using a low-floor minibus or Ambulift vehicle - provision of other services (WC, shopping, transfer to a restaurant, lounge, etc.), - baggage reclaim, - transfer through customs, if necessary, - PAX handoff to his/her escort in front of Vaclav Havel Airport Prague Terminals 1, 2 and 3, - removal of necessary equipment (orthopedic wheelchair, carry-chair),